beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN-SD/README.md

 ```

 #### ⚠️ TIP ⚠️
-If the credentials were set already (they are saved in the flash of the device), the switch to Field Tester testing can as well be done with
+If the credentials were set already (they are saved in the flash of the device), the switch to FieldTester testing can as well be done with
 ```at
 ATC+MODE=3
 ```
 The device might reboot after this command, if it was not already in LoRaWAN mode.

 #### ⚠️ IMPORTANT ⚠️
-In Field Tester Mode a backend server has to be setup as integration in the LoRaWAN server.
-Without this backend server, the Field Tester Mode does not work.
+In FieldTester Mode a backend server has to be setup as integration in the LoRaWAN server.
+Without this backend server, the FieldTester Mode does not work.
 More information about available backend solutions can be found in the [RAK10701 documentation](https://docs.rakwireless.com/Product-Categories/WisNode/RAK10701-P/Quickstart/#lorawan-network-servers-guide-for-rak10701-p-field-tester-pro)

 #### ⚠️ IMPORTANT ⚠️